darrylwest/go-unique/README.md

 ### TXID - Time Stamp with Random Bytes

-Base 36 unix nano with 4 additional random bytes.
+Base 36 unix nano with 2 additional random bytes, 4 characters.
 Sortable, short, not universal but good for sessions and local ids.

 Example: `bcoexh3rdic67523`